 Real estate assets may be held directly or indirectly by individuals and/or companies.
 The choice of ownership structure usually depends on a tax assessment conducted on a case by case basis.
-The most common vehicle used for such structure is the Luxembourg holding and finance company (société de partcipations financières - Soparfi), which most commonly may take the legal form of a public limited liability company (S.à r.l.) or a partnership limited by shares (S.C.A).
+The most common vehicle used for such structure is the Luxembourg holding and finance company (société de partcipations financières - Soparfi), which most commonly may take the legal form of a public limited liability company (SA), a private limited liability company (S.à r.l.) or a partnership limited by shares (S.C.A).